Wro\'nskian algebra and Broadhurst-Roberts quadratic relations: algebra

 \subsection{Threshold behavior of Wro\'nskian cofactors}

-Naturally, our next goal is to seek explicit formulae (in terms of fundamental solutions to Vanhove's differential equations) for the cofactor Wro\'nskian determinants where a caret indicates removal of the term underneath.
-This will amount to the complete characterizations of the matrices $ \boldsymbol \varSigma_{2k-1}$ and $\pmb{\boldsymbol\sigma}_{2k}$ that fit into the identities for $ u\in(0,1)$.
+Naturally, our next goal is to seek explicit formulae (in terms of fundamental solutions to Vanhove's differential equations) for the cofactor Wro\'nskian determinants for all $ r\in\mathbb Z\cap[1,m]$.
+This will amount to the complete characterizations of the matrix $ \mathbf S_m $ that fits into the identity \eqref{eq:Sm_fit} for $ u\in(0,1)$.

-Even though the (skew) symmetry relations in Corollary \ref{cor:VvSs} may nearly halve our workload on the elements of $ \boldsymbol \varSigma_{2k-1}$ and $\pmb{\boldsymbol\sigma}_{2k}$, we still need somewhat extensive preparations in Lemmata \ref{lm:loc} and \ref{lm:spec_det} below, before carrying out our computations for $ k\in\mathbb Z_{>2}$ in Proposition \ref{prop:Sigma_sigma}.
+Even though the (skew) symmetry relations in Corollary \ref{cor:VvSs} may nearly halve our workload on the elements of $ \mathbf S_{m}$, we still need somewhat extensive preparations in Lemmata \ref{lm:loc} and \ref{lm:spec_det} below, before carrying out our computations for $ k\in\mathbb Z_{>2}$ in Proposition \ref{prop:Sigma_sigma}.